-(e) The provisions of the preceding paragraphs of this Article shall apply to the nationals of Allied and Associated Powers who have been prejudiced by reason of measures referred to above taken by Germany in invaded or occupied territory, if they have not been otherwise compensated.
+The above compensation may likewise be obtained before the Mixed Arbitral Tribunal by the nationals of Allied a Associated Powers who have suffered prejudice by judici measures taken in invested. measures taken in invaded or occupied territories, if they have not been otherwise compensated.